gristlekinginc/nanotag-configuration-tool/README.md

 # Nanothings Nanotag Configuration Tools 🏷️

 You used to be able to go to a Nanothings/Nanotags site and configure downloads, but that page has been removed.
-Teague find it on the Wayback Machine, but that's a PITA to use.
+Teague found it on the Wayback Machine, but that's a PITA to use.

 Me & Cursor built this so I could embed it on the MetSci site and just make it generally available.